-The church in Diviaky was first mentioned in the sources of 1232, but it is assumed that the beginning of its construction dates back to the 12th century.
-Its founders was probably the Diviakovci family.
-In the 70s and 80s of the 18th century it was rebuilt in the baroque style.
-The nave and apse were given new vaults, and the sacristy was attached to the north side of the apse.
-The stability of the building has been strengthened by external buttresses.
-In 1936, the church underwent a thorough reconstruction, when it was confirmed the romanesque origin of the entire building and several romanesque and gothic details were discovered.
+The church in Diviaki (Hungarian: Nyitradivék) was first recorded in documents in 1232, but its construction took place already in the 12th century.
+The founders of the church were probably members of the Diviakov family, who included it in the division of property between the branches of the family in the years 1246 and 1275.
+In the 70s and 80s of the 17th century, the church was rebuilt in the Baroque style.
+The nave and the apse received new vaults, and a new sacristy was added on the north side of the apse.
+The staticity of the building was enhanced by external buttresses.
+In 1936, the church underwent a thorough renovation, during which the Romanesque origin of the entire building was confirmed and several Romanesque and Gothic details were discovered.

-The church is a single-nave building with a semicircular and very wide apse from the east.
-On the west side, the facade is crowned with two romanesque towers and the entire west massif is the same width as the nave.
-The building is bricked with precisely worked tuff blocks of 30 x 40 cm.
-Its external elevations were probably not divided at first, the buttresses surrounding the church were probably added at a later stage.
-On the southern side of the nave there is a romanesque portal, and on the north side of the apse there is a gothic portal leading to the sacristy.
-Further on the north side of the nave is a late gothic portal leading to the annex.
+The church was erected as an aisleless building with a semi-circular and very wide apse from the east.
+On the west side, the facade was formed by two four-sided towers, with the entire western massif having the same width as the nave.
+The church was built of precisely worked ashlar measuring 30 x 40 cm.
+Its external elevations were originally not separated by buttresses.
+In the nave, they were decorated with an arcaded frieze, and the apse was decorated with pilaster strips.
+A Romanesque stepped entrance portal was placed in the southern wall of the nave, while on the northern side of the apse a Gothic portal leading to the sacristy.
+Further on the north side of the nave there was a late-Gothic portal leading to the annex.

 The original cross vaults preserved only in the space between the towers, which originally opened on the nave with three arcades, and on the first floor the inter-tower space, also cross-vaulted, was connected by arcades with towers interiors.
 All this tripartite space was separated by a full wall from the nave.
 The only connection was a small portal placed in the inter-tower part of the building.
 In addition, the floor of the northern tower had a window overlooking the nave.
 In the eastern wall of the south tower there was a large niche, in which you can see the altar recess.
 It is not known whether the separated, closed space of the west massif was connected with the gallery in the nave or from the small portal led the wooden stairs to the nave.
 Interior of the nave originally had flat timber ceiling.

-The upper part of the towers massif is separated from the inside of the church in a way that ensured defensive values.
-Striving for defense is also ensured by slit windows similar to arrowslits and rare vaults over the upper floors of the towers, securing their interiors against the effects of fires in the truss of helmets.
+The upper part of the towers massif was separated from the inside of the church, in a way that ensured defensive values.
+Striving for defense was also ensured by slit windows similar to arrowslits and rare vaults over the upper floors of the towers, securing their interiors against the effects of fires in the truss of helmets.

 Mencl V., Stredoveká architektúra na Slovensku, Praha 1937.